mylamke/SQL-Explore-Ecommerce-Dataset/README.md

 | 201703 | 23549            | 8782          | 6018         | 37.29            | 25.56         |

-The table illustrates five different various metrics and rates related to user behavior from January to March 2017.
+The table illustrates five various metrics and rates related to user behavior from January to March 2017.

 Overall, the number of product views from January 2017 to March 2017 increased gradually.
 The add-to-cart rate and purchase rate also increased over the same period, indicating improved user engagement and conversion.

-However , the add-to-cart rate and purchase rate are notably higher in March 2017, suggesting potential improvements in the website's user experience or marketing efforts.
+However, the add-to-cart rate and purchase rate are notably higher in March 2017, suggesting potential improvements in the website's user experience or marketing efforts.

 <div id='cau7'/>